syncfusion/blazor-docs/src/charts/bullet-chart/axis-customization.md

 </SfBulletChart>
 ```

-> Refer [code block](#groupingSeparator) to know the property value of **BulletChartData**.
+> Refer to the [code block](#groupingSeparator) to know about the property value of **BulletChartData**.

 ![Opposed Position](images/opposed.png)

 ## Category Label

-The Bullet Chart supports X-axis label by specifying the property from data source to [`CategoryField`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfBulletChart-1.html#Syncfusion_Blazor_Charts_SfBulletChart_1_CategoryField).
-It helps to understand the input data in more efficient way.
+The Bullet Chart supports X-axis label by specifying the property from the data source to the [`CategoryField`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfBulletChart-1.html#Syncfusion_Blazor_Charts_SfBulletChart_1_CategoryField).
+It helps to understand the input data in a more efficient way.

 ```csharp
 @using Syncfusion.Blazor.Charts